astronomer/docs/astro/cli/test-your-astro-project-locally.md

 description: Check your Airflow DAGs for errors before you run them locally or deploy to Astro.
 ---

-One of the Astro CLI's main features is the ability to run Astro projects in a local Airflow environment.
+One of the Astro CLI's main features is the ability to run Astro projects in a local Apache Airflow® environment.
 It additionally includes commands that you can use to test and debug DAGs both inside and outside of a locally running Airflow environment.

 Use the following document to learn more about how you can test locally with the Astro CLI before deploying your code changes to a production environment.